-The precise notion of what constitutes research data will differ from field to field but broadly speaking it refers to the result of observations or experimentation that are necessary to validate research findings.
+The precise notion of what constitutes research data will differ from field to field but broadly speaking it refers to the result of observations or experimentation that validate research findings.
 Research data can include but are not limited to: raw data, processed data, software, algorithms, protocols, methods, materials.
 Research data do not include text in manuscript or final published article form, nor do they include data or other materials submitted and published as part of a journal article.
 For further information on this, and on our policy more generally, please see our research data FAQs here.

 Expectations and resources for data curation and use vary across the broad range of academic disciplines.
 Mindful of and sensitive to these differences, we will:

 - Encourage and support researchers and research institutions to share data where appropriate and at the earliest opportunity.

 - Provide guidance to authors regarding the deposit and sharing of data.

 - Encourage and enable two-way linking of relevant datasets and publications using permanent standard identifiers.

 - Encourage and support proper data citation practices so that researchers can be cited and credited for their work.

 - Work closely with the scientific community to establish data review practices to ensure that published research data is valid, properly documented and can be re-used.